3DCP-TUe/DFC.data/docs/system_data/system_components.md

 ### Naming convention

 Most system components follow a structured naming format based on the inlet and outlets of the component to make identification and compatibility easier.
-Here are some examples:
+Here are some examples of the names of the inlets and outlets:

 ```
 mc25f   Mortar coupling, 25 mm, female          (options: 25, 35, 50, female, male)